getporter/porter/docs/content/slides/cnab-unpacked/index.md

 ---
-title: "Understanding CNAB"
+title: "CNAB Unpacked"
 description: |
   Learn what is a Cloud Native Application Bundle and when you would use one.
-url: "/understanding-cnab/"
+url: "/cnab-unpacked/"
 ---
 class: center, middle

-# Understanding CNAB
+## Understanding
-##  Cloud Native Application Bundles Unpacked
+## Cloud Native Application Bundles
+# CNAB Unpacked

 ---
 name: introductions